 No TV

-With Superfast Broadband, you should be able to stream HD-quality video on up to 10 devices at the same time.
-Alternatively, you can stream ultra HD video in 4K quality on two devices at the same time.
+With Superfast Broadband, you’ll be able to stream HD-quality video on up to 10 devices at the same time.
+Alternatively, you can stream ultra-HD 4K video on up to two devices.

 ServiceBroadbandTelevisionMonthly Price